Qovery/documentation/website/docs/getting-started/install-qovery/local.md

 - **Resources**: 4 CPU and 8GB of RAM for your Docker runtime.
 - **Binaries**: [docker][urls.docker], jq, curl, sed, grep, git.
 - A stable Internet connection.
+- A Qovery account.
+If you don't have one, please sign up at https://start.qovery.com

 ## Installation